It's hard to miss the Google Answer Box these days.

 For interesting statistics on the Answer Box, navigate over to our Google Answer Box research.
 We show you volatility trends over the past years and industry trends.

-So, let’s take a look at a process that will help you identify pages that offer the greatest featured snippet opportunity.
+If you think securing the Featured Snippet is the right move for your content marketing, let’s take a look at a process that will help you identify pages that offer the greatest opportunities.

 How to Identify Answer Box Opportunities

-We’re going to use it to complete two-part research to build a strategy:
+We’re going to use it to complete a two-part research strategy for the:

-One of Research Grid’s tools – Answer Box Opportunity gives you an instant overview of your answer box landscape, including search volume and traffic of terms that show a Featured Snippet.
-It also compares your domain’s performance with the overall search landscape, giving you an indication of the total available opportunity.
+This is exactly what the Answer Box Opportunity shows you: It compares your domain’s performance with the overall search landscape, giving you an indication of the total available opportunity.